Monitors

 Monitor lizards are naturally found in Africa, Asia, Australia, and Indonesia.
 Their habitat can range from deserts to forests and savannas.
 Some monitors spend their time on the ground and others live happily in trees, but most monitors are good climbers regardless of where they live.

 Monitors can vary greatly in size.
-Smaller species can be less than a foot long, but many larger monitors can grow to be six feet or more in length.
+Smaller species can be less than a foot long, but many larger ones can grow to be six feet or more in length.
 The Komodo dragon is the largest living lizard and a member of the monitor lizard family.
 It can be over nine feet long and weigh 150 pounds.

 Monitors as Pets

-Monitor Lizard Guide
+Guide

 Care Sheet